deepjavalibrary/djl-serving/serving/docs/configurations_model.md

 option.max_output_size=67108864
 ```

-Most of the options can also be overriden by an environment variable with the `OPTION_` prefix and all caps.
+Most of the options can also be overridden by an environment variable with the `OPTION_` prefix.
 For example:

 ```